Alhanouf23/MITHAQ/README.md

 # Conclusion

 This project demonstrates the feasibility of machine learning-driven HR decision-making by:

 	•	Enhancing accuracy and fairness in employee promotions.
 	•	Providing actionable training recommendations for career development.
 	•	Offering a user-friendly system that reduces HR workload.

 Through data-driven insights, this system establishes a benchmark for transparent, objective, and optimized HR management.

-Let me know if any modifications are needed.

 # Contributors